mv1388/aitoolbox/README.md

 ## AWS GPU instance prep and management bash scripts

-As some of the tasks when training models on the cloud GPU are quite repetitive, the package also includes several useful bash scripts to automatize tasks such as instance init preparation, experiment file updating, remote AIToolbox installation updating, etc.
+As some of the tasks when training models on the AWS cloud GPU are quite repetitive, the package also includes several useful bash scripts to automatize tasks such as instance initialization and bootstrapping, experiment file updating, remote AIToolbox installation updating, etc.

 For further information look into the [`/bin/AWS`](/bin/AWS/) folder and read the provided [README](/bin/AWS/README.md).